suienzan/Twitter-Reading-Dark/README.md

 1. 📦 [Install the usercss](https://github.com/suienzan/Twitter-Reading-Dark/raw/main/twitter-reading-dark.user.css).
 It supports automatic updates.

 2. Change twitter display setting: More - Display - Background to `Dim`.
+Or to `Default` if you use light theme.

 3. For firefox user.
 You may need enable `layout.css.backdrop-filter.enabled` in `about:config` to make the top nav looks the same as which in Chrome.